dnanexus/wdlTools/doc/AutoCoercionsConsideredHarmful.md

 # Proposal

-While explicit coercions make sense, such, for example:
+While explicit coercions are useful and make sense, for example:
 ```
 File? x = y
 Array[File] af = ["a.txt", "b.txt"]
 ```

 I feel that auto-coercions are harmful.
-I suggest disallowing automatic coercions, allow explicit coercions, and adding a few necessary stdlib function for type conversion.
-The new functions are:
+I suggest disallowing automatic coercions, allowing explicit coercions, and adding a few necessary stdlib function for type conversion.
+The new functions would be:

 Some(X) : X -> X?
 toInt()